PhilipMayer94/AStarFlipDistance/README.md

 # FlipDistAstar
-The Code for the paper "Engineering an Astar Algorithm for the Flip Distance of Plane Triangulations" for review purposes.
+The Code for the paper "Engineering an Astar Algorithm for the Flip Distance of Plane Triangulations".

 # Dependencies
 C++: